RCAttack/byteBuggy/raspberryPiSetup.md

 **CHANGING PASSWORD:**

 It is highly recommended that you change your password.
+Change '<userName>' to the username you have.

 ```
-sudo passwd
+sudo passwd <userName>
 ```

 Enter the password you would like to use ( you won't be able to see your password as you type it, but it will ask you to retype it).